Bias-inducing geometries: an exactly solvable data model with fairness implications: Replica analysis

 This type of quenched average is not easily computed because of the $\log$ function in the definition.
-The replica trick, based on the simple identity $\lim_{n\to0}(x^n-1)/n=log(x)$, provides a method to tackle this computation.
-One can replicate the partition function, introducing $n$ independent copies of the original system.
+The replica trick, based on the simple identity $\lim_{r\to0}(x^r-1)/r=log(x)$, provides a method to tackle this computation.
+One can replicate the partition function, introducing $r$ independent copies of the original system.
 Each of them, however, sees the same realisation of the data $\mathcal{D}$ (the "disorder" of the system, in the statistical physics terminology).
-When one takes the average over $\mathcal{D}$, the $n$ replicas become effectively coupled, and can be intuitively interpreted as i.i.d. samples from the Boltzmann-Gibbs measure of the original problem.
-At the end of the computation, one takes the analytic continuation of the integer $n$ to the real axis and computes the limit $\lim_{n\to0}$, re-establishing the logarithm and the initial expression.
+When one takes the average over $\mathcal{D}$, the $r$ replicas become effectively coupled, and can be intuitively interpreted as i.i.d. samples from the Boltzmann-Gibbs measure of the original problem.
+At the end of the computation, one takes the analytic continuation of the integer $r$ to the real axis and computes the limit $\lim_{r\to0}$, re-establishing the logarithm and the initial expression.

-We start by working on the replicated volume (product over the $n$ partition functions) $\Omega^n(\mathcal{D})$, which is still explicitly dependent on the sampled dataset:
+We start by computing the replicated volume (product over the $r$ partition functions) $\Omega^r(\mathcal{D})$, which is still explicitly dependent on the sampled dataset:

-where $s=1,2$ indexes the two coupled student models and $a=1,...,n$ is the replica index.
+where $s=1,2$ indexes the two coupled student models and $a=1,...,r$ is the replica index.

 To make progress we have to take the disorder average, i.e. the expectation over the distribution of $\boldsymbol{x}^\mu$ as defined in the T-M model.
-However, at this time the inputs appear inside the loss terms and taking a direct average is not feasible.
 We can exploit $\delta$-functions in order to replace with dummy variables, $u_\mu$ and $\lambda^a_\mu$, the dot products in the loss and isolate the input dependence in simpler exponential terms:

 We can now evaluate the expectation over the input distribution, collecting all the terms where each given input appears.
 By neglecting terms that vanish in the $N\to\infty$ limit, for each pattern $\mu$ we get: